-A Note: Special characters (non ASCII) like umlauts, etc. are not supported.
+A Note: Special characters (non-ASCII) like umlauts, etc. are not supported.

-- Enable Multitouch Events: Enables native multitouch events (scroll, pinch to zoom, double tap). - Texture Sharing: Is needed if the whole content of a page needs t be updated.
-This makes pages to be much more responsive, but takes more performance.
+- Enable Multitouch Events: Enables native multitouch events (scroll, pinch to zoom, double tap). - · Texture Sharing: Is needed if the whole content of a page needs to be updated.
+This makes pages more responsive, but takes more performance.